-Without treatment, hypertension can increase the risk of developing heart disease or stroke.
+High blood pressure (hypertension) significantly increases the risk of heart disease or stroke.
 This is because high blood pressure damages the lining of the arteries.
 Plaque can build up as a result, causing the arteries to narrow.

 This article will provide a definition of each condition and explain how they are connected.

 It will also look at the symptoms, treatment options, prevention methods, and how a person can monitor their blood pressure.

 High blood pressure causes damage to the artery walls.
 The damage can make the arteries more susceptible to the buildup of plaque, which can cause a blockage or reduced blood flow.

 If the blockage occurs near the brain or heart, it can lead to either a stroke or heart attack, respectively.

 Hypertension, heart disease, and stroke are three different conditions.